ibm-cloud-docs/cloud-object-storage/basics/endpoints.md

 Most users should use one of the following endpoints for a given storage location.
 Private endpoints should be used from within the IBM cloud and do not incur data transfer charges.
 Public endpoints should be used from outside the IBM cloud and do incur transfer charges.
 If possible, it's recommended to use a private endpoint.

 As of December 2018, we have updated our endpoints.
 [Legacy endpoints](/docs/services/cloud-object-storage/info?topic=cloud-object-storage-advanced-endpoints) will continue to work until further notice.
-Please update your applications to use the new endpoints listed below.
+Please update your applications to use the new endpoints listed here.
 {:note}

 ## Regional Endpoints